graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `possibleTypes` returns the list of types that can be represented within this union.
 They must be object types.
 - All other fields must return {null}.
+- `directives` must return the ordered set of directives applied to this union.

 **Interface**